How To Get Employment (Job) In Saudi Arabia

 • Public practice of any other religion except Islam is illegal in Saudi Arabia.
 However, you are free to practice it privately.

-• Also, expat spouses need to have work visas to secure a job in Saudi Arabia.
-A local recruitment agency can help you out with your job search.
-They will also assist you in getting your work permit, after which you can have a job there.
+• Also, expat spouses must have work visas to secure jobs in Saudi Arabia.
+A local recruitment agency can help with the job search and assist in obtaining the visa, after which you can have a job there.

 Comments are closed.